 EMU’s Master of Arts in Educational Leadership is designed for professional educators who are seeking the skills and knowledge to become effective educational leaders.
 Four major content areas make up the educational leadership curriculum: leadership, research, professionalism and management competency/proficiency.
 Further development in the areas of human relations, diversity and technology are emphasized.
-The program format is designed to provide flexibility in course selection to accomodate each student’s unique experiences, availability of course offerings and future career goals.
+This is a state-approved program for the building level principal license in the State of Michigan.
+It also has reciprocity across the United States.

-Applicants must meet the admission requirements of the Graduate School.
+- Applicants must meet the admission requirements of the Graduate School.

-Applicants must have earned a valid undergraduate degree from an accredited four-year institution of higher education (an undergraduate student may apply after the final semester’s registration is completed).
+- Applicants must have earned a valid undergraduate degree from an accredited four-year institution of higher education (an undergraduate student may apply after the final semester’s registration is completed).

-Applicants must submit a résumé that details their professional and educational experiences.
+- Applicants must submit a résumé that details their professional and educational experiences.

-On the graduate application, students must complete the personal statement of accomplishments and academic goals portion describing the reasons for requesting admission.
+- On the graduate application, students must complete the personal statement of accomplishments and academic goals portion describing the reasons for requesting admission.
 This essay must be a minimum of 250 words and will be reviewed as an indicator of writing ability.

 The admission process for the master’s degree is as follows:

-Completed applications will be reviewed by the faculty review committee.
-Those applicants who have submitted acceptable GPAs, the résumé, recommendations, goal statement and confidential appraisal forms will be admitted, assigned an advisor and invited for an advising interview.
+- Completed applications will be reviewed by the faculty review committee.
+Those applicants who have submitted acceptable GPAs, résumé, recommendations, and personal statement will be admitted, assigned an advisor and invited for an advising interview.
 An application may be deemed “questionable” due to a combination of low GPA, fair or poor recommendations, poor writing ability and/or statements that are inconsistent with the student’s goals as an administrator.
 These “questionable” applications will be reviewed by the full faculty, giving special consideration to the life experiences, verbal skills, writing skills, educational background and GPAs.

-All decisions by the faculty regarding admissions are final.
+- All decisions by the faculty regarding admissions are final.

-Retention Review Requirements
+Retention Review Requirements:

 A retention review will be conducted by the faculty review committee and coordinated by the EDLD coordinator of advising.
 Students who have not met the following criteria will be identified and asked to meet with their academic advisors.
 Students must have:

-A minimum GPA of at least 3.25 in required educational leadership courses;
+- A minimum GPA of at least 3.25 in required educational leadership courses;

-Acceptable progress made in developing a professional portfolio after completing 18 hours of course work; and
+- Acceptable progress made in developing a professional portfolio after completing 18 hours of course work; and

-An overall academic skills assessment of average or above in any educational leadership class.
+- An overall academic skills assessment of average or above in any educational leadership class.

 The objective of this retention plan is to assure that students have an opportunity to review the appropriateness of their career choice and to receive assistance in achieving their master’s degree in educational leadership should they choose to continue in the field.
 The retention review will be conducted by the EDLD coordinator of advising with the faculty review committee.

-After completing 18 hours of course work, students should schedule a meeting with their advisor to discuss the review progress in developing a professional portfolio.
+- After completing 18 hours of course work, students should schedule a meeting with their advisor to discuss the review progress in developing a professional portfolio.

-Faculty may complete the Leadership Candidate Evaluation form for any student in any class, if they choose to do so.
+- Faculty may complete the Leadership Candidate Evaluation form for any student in any class, if they choose to do so.
 These forms will be filed in the student’s folder.

 Students will be guided through the portfolio assessment process by their advisor as follows:

-A student who believes his/her portfolio is complete, should contact the advisor to schedule the oral and written presentation.
+- A student who believes his/her portfolio is complete, should contact the advisor to schedule the oral and written presentation.
 This will be made before an EDLD program faculty member, and will consist of an oral presentation by the student, followed by discussion with faculty regarding the student’s learning and growth, along with perceptions of the strengths and/or weaknesses of the overall program.

 Student achievement will be documented in a cumulative portfolio that contains artifacts representative of the educational leadership knowledge base.
 An assessment of the portfolio will be made using the following criteria: